 Sports equipment presents a particular challenge, as it is often tall and skinny (think baseball bats, hockey sticks, fishing poles, etc.) or round (all manner of balls).
 These awkwardly shaped items don’t fit well on shelves or walls, but are perfect in sturdy, tall, lidless laundry hampers.
 I have two in my garage to hold all our sporting equipment.
 Simple, easy, and affordable.

-I hope I’ve motivated you to get into your garage and give it a good decluttering this spring.
+I hope this post inspired you to get into your garage and give it a good decluttering this spring!

 To less stuff and more you this spring!

 PS Ready to simplify your home but not sure where to start?
-Grab my FREE Minimalism Starter Guide and let’s get going!
+Grab my FREE Simplicity Starter Guide and let’s get going!